freebsd/freebsd-quarterly/2020q3/crossbuilding.md

 The goal of this project is to allow building the base system on Linux and macOS hosts.

 I started this project in 2017 to allow building [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) on the Linux servers and desktops that many of us working on the [CHERI project](http://www.cheri-cpu.org) use.
 The first few patches were upstreamed in 2018 (see the 2018q3 report) and I merged the full set of patches to CheriBSD shortly after.
-Over the past two years I have slowly been upstreaming the remaining patches and finally comitted the last required change in time for this report.
+Over the past two years I have slowly been upstreaming the remaining patches and finally committed the last required change in time for this report.

 As of September 2020 it should be possible to use the `buildworld` and `buildkernel` make targets to build a fully-functional FreeBSD installation on macOS and Linux hosts.
-We use this in our continuos integration system to build and test CheriBSD disk images for multiple architectures.
+We use this in our continuous integration system to build and test CheriBSD disk images for multiple architectures.
 I have also committed a [GitHub Actions](https://github.com/features/actions) configuration upstream that takes approximately 10 minutes to build an amd64 kernel.
 This will ensure that changes that break crossbuilding from Linux/macOS can be detected easily.

 Upstreaming the crossbuilding changes has resulted in various build system